+ (String Concatenation) (Transact-SQL)

 A. Using string concatenation

-The following example creates a single column under the column heading Name from multiple character columns, with the last name of the person followed by a comma, a single space, and then the first name of the person.
+The following example creates a single column under the column heading Name from multiple character columns, with the last name of the contact followed by a comma, a single space, and then the first name of the contact.
 The result set is in ascending, alphabetical order by the last name, and then by the first name.

-USE AdventureWorks2008R2; GO SELECT (LastName + ', ' + FirstName) AS Name FROM Person.Person ORDER BY LastName ASC, FirstName ASC;
+USE AdventureWorks; GO SELECT (LastName + ', ' + FirstName) AS Name FROM Person.Contact ORDER BY LastName ASC, FirstName ASC;

 B. Combining numeric and date data types